pmemoli/Data-Science-Thesis/notebook.md

  --max-eval-instances 1

 With the three entropy based metrics.
 All that's left is running it on all the relevant datasets and computing the results.

+TODO: Run the evaluations and present them in a cute way.